T

 shopping

-Kuala Lumpur's newest luxury shopping destination, offering a premium retail experience with high-end brands, a diverse dining scene, and direct access to the TRX MRT station.
-It's a hub for modern retail and entertainment.
+Kuala Lumpur's newest luxury shopping destination, offering a premium retail experience with international brands, a cinema, and diverse dining options.
+Its modern architecture and spacious design make it a pleasant place to explore.

 2. Midday